Table of Contents[Hide][Show]

 Increases Serotonin in the Brain

 Because chewing gum reduces stress, it has also been shown that it can increase serotonin, the “happy” neurotransmitter.
 Increased serotonin in turn soothes the nerves that conduct pain.
-So, yes, chewing gum could actually work as a pain reducer!
+So, yes, gum could actually work as a pain reducer!

 Increases Cognitive Performance